-In the fork method, slice the top and bottom parts of the fruit with a knife.
+In the fork method, slice the top and bottom of the kiwi with a knife.
 Press the fork into the middle of the fruit and gently press the sides till the pulp gets separated from it.
-Now pull the fruit outside using the fork, and you have a clean, peeled fruit ready with the fork for hands-free use.
+Now pull the fruit outside using the fork, and you have a clean, peeled kiwi quickly ready with the fork for hands-free use.

 8. Using a coffee stick

 It turns out we can peel a kiwi using a coffee stirrer or a coffee stick as well.
 Cut the edges of the fruit and insert the stick between the skin and the kiwi.
 Run the stick in a circular motion around the pulp.
 This will dislodge it from the skin, and you can easily separate them in very little time

 9. Using a peeler or even a metal beater

 It turns out you can peel kiwi using a metal egg beater or, by the simplest way ever, the peeler.
 In the first part, slice the kiwi into two pieces.
 Gently press the metal beater into the kiwi and rotate clockwise till the skin separates from the fruit.

 And by using a peeler, we can peel away the layers of skin till we see the fruit inside.